onedata/onedata-documentation/GUIDELINES.md

   The en dash (`–`) is used for ranges, scores and conflict, connection, or direction:

-  > The years 2021–2022 brought rapid improvement of the POSIX–CEPH transfer performance.
+  > The years 2021–2022 brought rapid improvement of the POSIX–Ceph transfer performance.

   The em dash (`—`) is a versatile punctuation mark that can take the place of commas, parentheses, or colons, depending on the context.
 Always put a space